 Massachusetts Institute of Technology

-Dr. Bell is also a professor of biology at the Massachusetts Institute of Technology and an assistant molecular biologist at Massachusetts General Hospital, Boston.
+Dr. Bell is also a professor of biology at the Massachusetts Institute of Technology.

 After fertilization, cells in a developing human embryo continually divide to form billions of cells—and the adorable baby that eventually bounces on your knee.
 Each cell contains the same genetic information because each strand of DNA's double helix inside the nucleus of every dividing parent cell makes a copy of itself.
 The two duplexes then segregate into the daughter cells.
 Cell division in tissues continues throughout life.

 "Clearly, replicating DNA is vital to an organism's survival," says biochemist Stephen Bell.
 Fascinated by the duplication process, for almost 20 years Bell has been studying the machinery cells use to maintain the integrity of DNA replication.
 Among his many discoveries are the identification of proteins that initiate copying and the determination of their functions at a molecular level.